 A UNESCO designation is given to special places or landmarks that have a unique global significance, whether it’s a scientific discovery, a unique culture, or a place of natural beauty.

-An example of one of these places is New Lanark cotton mill in Scotland which was the location of the world’s first attempt to introduce fair conditions for workers which included childcare, reasonable working hours, and fair wages.
+An example of one of these places is the New Lanark cotton mill in Scotland which was the location of the world’s first attempt to introduce fair conditions for workers which included childcare, reasonable working hours, and fair wages.

 How many types of UNESCO designations are there?

 There are 8 UNESCO designations: World Heritage Sites, Biosphere Reserves, Global Geoparks, Creative Cities, Memory of the World, Intergovernmental Oceanographic Committee, and Intergovernmental Hydrological Programme.